 (Listen…your destiny is still crying out in your soul.)

 Who are your people and why your people?
 Read the many articles linked below.
-With your people with you even your unhealthy church of good intentions can be manageable.
+With your gift of people with you, even your unhealthy church of good intentions, life can be manageable.
 (This is my story too.)

 When your mask comes off, your shame can heal.